Willy-Norbert/e-commerce_backend/README.md

 ## Description
 WomXchange Rwanda is a free and easy-to-use online platform designed to help women entrepreneurs in Kigali sell their products, manage orders, and grow their businesses.
 It provides simple tools for both sellers and buyers, including a chatbot for support, product management, order tracking, and an integrated payment system via MoMoPay (Mobile Money).
-The platform supports both English and Kinyarwanda, making it more accessible to a wide range of users. three key user roles:
+The platform supports both English and Kinyarwanda, making it more accessible to a wide range of users.
+ ** Three key user roles:**

 - **Admins**: Oversee vendors, manage users, track sales and reports
-- **Vendors**: Upload and manage clothing items, handle customer orders
+- **Vendors**: Upload and manage products and handle customer orders
-- **Clients**: Browse fashion items, add to cart, place orders, and track purchases
+- **Clients**: Browse products, add to cart, place orders, and track  purchases

-The platform offers:
-- Secure **JWT-based authentication**
-- **Role-based dashboards** with access control
-- A streamlined **shopping experience** for customers
-- **Order management** for vendors and admins
-- Full **CRUD operations** for products
-- Mobile-friendly, responsive UI
-- Integration-ready with payment gateways future scope
+## Basic Features

+1. Seller Dashboard:

+Add, update, and manage product listings.

+Track and manage orders (pending, fulfilled, cancelled).

+View sales performance and trends.

+Chatbot for assistance with product and order management.

+Buyer Dashboard:

+View and track orders.

+Save products in the wishlist for future purchase.

+Manage personal details, delivery addresses, and payment methods.

+Chatbot support for order tracking, product queries, etc.

+2. Admin Dashboard:

+Manage seller registration (approve/reject sellers).

+Monitor product listings and flagged items.

+Generate sales and performance reports.

+3. Chatbot:

+A fixed, floating component that provides product suggestions, order tracking, and answers to frequently asked questions.

+4. Payment Integration:

+Supports MoMoPay for payments through the MTN MoMo API.

+5. Language Support:

+Available in both English and Kinyarwanda.

 - **Backend**: Node.js, Express.js, PostgreSQL using Sequelize ORM
 - **Frontend**: React with TypeScript and Vite